chb/21cfr11pro-ig/source/pages/overview.md

 #### 21 CFR 11 PRO FHIR Warehousing with a non-FHIR EDC

+When PRO data is be collected into a non-FHIR EDC before being imported to a warehouse, 21 CFR 11 compliance must be assessed for both the entire system and the FHIR-based subsystems.
+The FHIR system boundary shown here is an external EDC like Medidata RAVE or EPIC that provides a mechanism for obtaining a journal of transactions that can be transformed into QuestionnareResponse resources and ingested into the PRO-storing FHIR Server.

 {% include img.html img="FHIR-Workflow-and-PRO-Resources-Gateway-ed-FHIR.png" caption="External PRO collection to FHIR warehouse with gateway identity certificate" %}

+The FHIR resources in this type of system are signed at the system boundary by the gateway software that is normally implemented as "back to back" EDC and FHIR clients.
+This gateway authenticates with the external EDC and transforms the PRO data into QuestionnaireResponses before HTTP POSTing them to the FHIR Server.

 #### 21 CFR 11 PRO FHIR EDC and Warehousing